*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 The easiest way to get from Cartagena airport into town is to take a taxi.
 Taxis line up just outside the exits from both the domestic and international arrival sections.

-However, Cartagena’s taxi drivers have a bit of a reputation for overcharging, both foreign tourist and even locals.
+However, Cartagena’s taxi drivers have a bit of a reputation for overcharging.

-If you’d like to avoid the hassle of wondering if you’re paying the correct price and have nicer, more comfortable transportation that will be waiting for you upon arrival, you can book a private transfer with our partner travel agency.
+If you’d like to avoid the hassle of wondering if you’re paying the correct price and have nicer, more comfortable transportation that will be waiting for you upon arrival, you can book a private transfer with our partner travel agency (use the code ExploreColombia20 for a 20% discount).

 You can also book private transfers from the airport via GetYourGuide and Viator.

-If you’d feel more comfortable using a ride share app, I’d recommend InDriver, which is very common in Cartagena and lets you set your own price.
-You can also use Uber in Cartagena.
+If you’d feel more comfortable using a ride share app, I’d recommend InDrive, which is very common in Cartagena and lets you set your own price.

 Oh, and also be aware that there are often guys out here who pick up your bags to put in the taxi and want a tip.